jingquanalex/workshop_threejs_2021/readme.md

 ]);
 ```

-Then we set the `"normal"` attribute the same way we set the `"position"` attribute, and we specify 3 as the number of components (x, y, z) for each vertex:
+Then we set the `"normal"` vertex attribute the same way as we set the `"position"` vertex attribute, and we specify 3 as the number of components (x, y, z) for each vertex:

 ```javascript
 // Set the positional and normal vertex attributes